Introduction

 markdown content alongside code chunks evaluation.

-class is built on top of teal_data
+The teal_report class is built on top of teal_data,

 inheriting all its reproducibility and code-tracking capabilities while